-What is an electronically commutated motor (ECM)?
+What is an ECM?

 ECMs are motors that vary the capacity at which a furnace fan runs.
-They don’t have an on/off switch, meaning they can slowly ramp up and down as needed.
+They don’t have an on/off switch, meaning they can slowly ramp up or down as needed.
 This saves energy by allowing the furnace to operate at a partial load.
 Many homes have furnaces sized to meet maximum heating needs, but they often don’t need to operate at full capacity.

 In contrast, permanent split capacitors (PSCs) cannot vary capacity, resulting in furnaces that are prone to short-cycling, which can reduce the equipment’s overall lifespan and efficiency.